DavidSchirduan/DavidSchirduan.github.io/_posts/2018-10-17-howto-markdown-blog.md

 layout: post
 date: '2018-10-17'
 published: true
-categories: Programming
+categories: jalopy
-tags: jekyll website tutorial
+tags: jekyll website tutorial programming
 ---
 > I'm like that co-worker who drives an old junker.
 When you ask them, "How do you keep that thing running?", the advice you get will be useful...but probably no replacement for hiring a real mechanic.